Welcome to Woodville, New Zealand

 Woodville is one of the entrances to the stunning Manawatu Gorge!
-For an awesome adventure in Manawatu Gorge, take the 10km Manawatu Gorge Bush Walk.
+For an awesome adventure in Manawatu Gorge, take the 11.2km (7 miles) Manawatu Gorge Track.
 This 4-hour one-way hike incorporating an amazing array of trees from species of ferns and vines to tall podocarp trees and tropical-looking nikau palms.
 The track is not a loop so you will either need to return the same way or organise transport at the other end of the track.

 Location: State Highway 3.
 Access is from Ballance Gorge Road at the Ballance Gorge Bridge.
 Alternatively, start from the Ashurst end of Manawatu Gorge in the car park right next to the entrance of the gorge.

 2. Take On the Te Ara o Mahurangi Mountain Bike Track